-Year 10 Discovery course Which Year 11 course does it lead to?
+Year 10 Elective course Which Year 11 course does it lead to?
 Engineering Studies Design (ATAR) Engineering Studies (ATAR)

 Welcome to the exciting world of Engineering Studies!
-In this course, you will have the opportunity to explore the field of engineering and its associated industries while emphasizing practical experiences.
-Throughout the course, you will undertake a significant project: designing and developing an automated marble sorting machine using Arduino, flowchart programming, and discrete DC components.
-This project represents a real-world material handling system and will provide you with the necessary skills to develop an open project in Year 12 that aligns with a real-world need or opportunity, centred around sustainability.
+In this course, you will have the opportunity to explore the field of engineering and its associated industries while emphasising practical experiences.
+Throughout the course, you will undertake significant engineering projects using Arduino, flowchart programming, and discrete DC components.

-By the end of the course, you will have gained practical experience in various engineering disciplines, problem-solving skills, and the ability to design and create innovative solutions.
+By the end of this course, you will have gained practical experience in various engineering disciplines, problem-solving skills, and the ability to design and create innovative solutions.
 You will be prepared to tackle complex engineering challenges and contribute to a sustainable future through your understanding of structures, mechanisms, control systems, electronics, and alternative energy sources.

 - Structures and Mechanisms: Develop a solid foundation in the principles of structures and mechanisms.
 Learn about different types of structures, their properties, and their applications.
 Explore the functionality of various mechanical systems, such as gears, levers, and linkages, and understand their roles in creating efficient and reliable machines. - 2.
-Control Systems: Dive into the world of control systems, where you will learn how to design, analyse, and optimize systems for automation and regulation.
+Control Systems: Dive into the world of control systems, where you will learn how to design, analyse, and optimise systems for automation and regulation.
 Understand the concepts of feedback control and develop skills in programming microcontrollers, such as Arduino, to control and monitor the behaviour of machines and devices.

 - 3. Electronics: Acquire knowledge and skills in electronic components and circuits.
 Learn about discrete DC components, such as resistors, capacitors, and transistors, and their applications in engineering projects.
 Gain hands-on experience in soldering, circuit assembly, and troubleshooting. - 4.
-Alternative Energy: Explore the fascinating realm of alternative energy sources and their role in sustainable engineering.
-Investigate renewable energy systems, such as solar panels and wind turbines, and understand their principles of operation.
-Learn how to integrate alternative energy solutions into engineering projects for a sustainable future. - 5.
 Robotics Projects: Engage in robotics projects that allow you to apply your knowledge of structures, mechanisms, control systems, and electronics.
 Develop skills in programming robotic systems and explore the exciting possibilities of automation and artificial intelligence in engineering applications.